 Follow up: Could you solve it using only O(s2.length) additional memory space?

-Problem Overview: You are given three strings s1, s2, and s3.
-The goal is to determine whether s3 can be formed by interleaving characters from s1 and s2 while preserving the original order of characters in both strings.
+Problem Overview: You receive three strings s1, s2, and s3.
+The task is to determine whether s3 can be formed by interleaving characters from s1 and s2 while preserving the relative order of characters from each string.
+Characters from both strings can be mixed, but their internal order cannot change.

 | Approach | Time | Space | When to Use |